 "All I felt was this slight pressure, right here."

 "I didn't even know I was having a heart attack.
 I thought I was having indigestion."

 "If I had stayed home and tried to sleep through the night, I probably wouldn't be here today."

 "I went and had my annual physical, and that was the beginning of what saved my life."

 St. Vincent's WomenHeart | Women Supporting Women

 St. Vincent's has joined forces with WomenHeart, the national coalition for women with heart disease.
-This peer-led support group meets once a month and covers a wide-range of heart-related topics for women living with or at risk of heart disease.
+This peer-led support group meets once a month and covers a wide-range of heart-related topics for women living with heart disease.

 More common than you think